Tracking the nematicity in cuprate superconductors: a resistivity study under uniaxial pressure: Introduction

-Taking a classical magnet as an example, the zero-field magnetic susceptibility should show divergent behavior when approaching the transition temperature from the paramagnetic state.
-For the nematic order, the conjugated field is the uniaxial pressure or strain \cite{FernandesRM14}, so the nematic susceptibility can be obtained from uniaxial pressure or strain dependence of a physical property resembling the nematic order, such as resistivity.
-Indeed, elastroresistivity measurements on many iron-based superconductors show divergent behavior of nematic susceptibility \cite{ChuJH12,KuoHH16,LiuZ16,GuY17}, providing thermodynamical evidences for the nematic order.
-Compared to directly measuring the resistivity anisotropy, measuring nematic susceptibility has a much higher resolution and does not suffer from effect of residual strain from glue, etc. \cite{XiaoR15}, and the external pressure that is typically used in detwinning the sample.
-Therefore, one may expect that measurement on cuprates may observe similar behavior if the pseudogap state is indeed associated with a nematic phase transition \cite{NieL14}.
+Taking classical magnet as an example, the zero-field magnetic susceptibility should show a divergent behavior when approaching the transition temperature from the paramagnetic state.
+For the nematic transition, when the conjugated field is uniaxial pressure/strain \cite{FernandesRM14}, the nematic susceptibility can be obtained by measuring the uniaxial pressure/strain dependence of a physical property tracking the nematic order, such as resistivity.
+Indeed, elastroresistivity measurements on many iron-based superconductors show divergent behavior of nematic susceptibility above $T_{nem}$~\cite{ChuJH12,KuoHH16,LiuZ16,GuY17,Gong2017}, providing thermodynamical evidences for the nematic order.
+Compared to the direct measurement of resistivity anisotropy, the nematic susceptibility measurement has a much higher resolution and does not suffer from effect of residual strain from glue, etc. \cite{XiaoR15}, and the external pressure that is usually used to detwin the sample.
+Therefore, one may expect to observe a similar behavior of the nematic susceptibility in cuprates if there is a state that is indeed associated with a nematic phase transition \cite{NieL14}.
+A Curie-Weiss-like evolution of the nematic susceptibility was recently reported in Bi-2212 cuprates~\cite{Ishida2020}, and the potential divergent behavior of the nematic susceptibility around the $T^*$ suggests the presence of a nematic phase transition.
+Motivated by these existing elastoresistivity studies in iron-based superconductors and Bi-2212 cuprates, here we study the elastoresistivity in several kinds of cuprates to seek more experimental evidences that whether the pseudogap state in cuprates is correlated with a nematic transition or not.